dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
 * will convert things for fun and profit
 * sometimes useful, generally though.. not so  much
-* anything funny with the string and number examples?
+* anything funny with the string and number examples? concatenation
 * can this cause problems? yes
 * more on false shortly
 * `console.log([] == "")` is true